lucas-carmo/METiS/readme.md

 ### **Compiling and running**
 After installing all the previous dependencies/third party tools listed above, METiS can be compiled, linked and run using the following commands:

-    g++ -c METiS/src/*.cpp                  # Compile all the source files g++ -o METiS -O2 *.o -larmadillo        # Link the resulting object files and Armadillo ./METiS                                 # Run METiS
+    g++ src/*.cpp METiS -O2 - larmadillo    # Compile the source files and link with Armadillo ./METiS                                 # Run METiS

-TODO: Test later whether compilling with `-lopenblas` changes anything

 To make this process easier, a bash script named **build_and_run.sh** is included in the folder **bash_scripts**.
 It can be run as

-    cd METiS/bash_scripts
-    .\build_and_run             # Just link the files in ./obj/ and run METiS

-Or

-    cd METiS/bash_scripts
-    .\build_and_run -ca         # Compile all the files in ./src/, move the resulting object files to ./obj/, link and run
+    .\build_and_run             # Compile the source files and link with Armadillo + move METiS to bin folder + run METiS

 This process will be conducted with CMake in the future (I don't know when).